emmakrentz/language_buddy/README.md

 # language acquisition tutor
-Web-app, gpt-4.1, just needs openai api key to be cloned and run!
+webapp, gpt-4.1, just needs openai api key to be cloned and run!